COVID-19 (Coronavirus) and children with ARPKD

 - maintaining social distancing from persons other than your household/bubble

-- when meeting people inside (once allowed), keeping areas well ventilated.
+- when meeting people inside, keeping areas well ventilated.

 The English government is now advising that clinically extremely vulnerable children should go to school.
 Please see the government’s guidance on shielding and protecting people who are clinically extremely vulnerable for more information.